 Do you know what happens when a DIY air conditioner servicing goes wrong?
 The answer is simple: it can lead to all sorts of problems, including lost time, money and even personal safety.
+Check out this post before to find out whether to DIY or get a pro.
 And if that isn’t enough to convince you not to do your own air conditioning service, then maybe the 8 common mistakes listed below will be!

 - 1. Not checking the filter

 - 2. Using a dirty rag to clean your unit’s coils

 - 3. Forgetting to check for leaks on all pipes and joints before starting work

 - 4. Forgetting to turn off the power before working on it

 - 5. Ignoring water in the drain pan or not cleaning it out after servicing